vuanhtuan1012/machine-learning/README.md

 w, logs = gradient_descent(X, Y, w, lr, epochs)
 ```

-After 1500 iterations we will obtaine the new weights `w`
+After 1500 iterations, we will obtain the new weights `w`
 ```
 array([-3.63029144,  1.16636235])
 ```